dimalypai/mil-masters-thesis-chalmers/docs/report/02_Monads.md

 namely, that effects produced by some of the monad transformer/monad combinations depend on the order in which they are combined.

-Monad transformer comes with {== $lift$ ==}{>> I think you should do something about the typography of "lift".
-It doesn't look very good in the text, the letters are too far apart.
-Whatevery you've done to make "return" look good, do the same to "lift". <<} operation, which embeds a computation in monad $M$ into monad $T\ M$.
+Monad transformer comes with $lift$ operation, which embeds a computation in monad $M$ into monad $T\ M$.
 It has the following type:

 $$lift :: M\ a \to T\ M\ a$$

-{>> "M" needs to be a monad in the type above.
-The "MonadTrans" instances you give below certainly require "M" to be a monad. <<}

 The main intention for $lift$ is to be used to specify on which level a certain monadic operation is performed.